Mr. Wendell LeGardeur, President

 How the District is funded?

 There are no individual charges for supplemental security services.
 Instead, the GDSD is supported by a property tax of up to 19 mills assessed on all real property in the District.
 In 1998, the imposition of the tax was approved by a vote of 72 % of the residents of the District.
-In 2002 and again in 2010, the tax was renewed by a large majority vote in the district.
+In 2002, again in 2010 and, most recently in 2018, the tax was renewed by a large majority vote in the district.

 Each year in the Fall, the GDSD Board of Commissioners call a public hearing and meet to set a budget for the next year and to determine how many mills the City Council will levy for that year.
-Though the maximum allowable millage is set at 19 by law, the levied amount in the past few years has hovered around 11 mils.
-Therefore, a homeowner of a house assessed at $350,000 with an 11 mil levy is subject to pay approximately $385.00 for that year for the service provided by the GDSD.
+Though the maximum allowable millage is set at 19 by law, the levied amount in the past few years has hovered around between 9-11 mils.
+A homeowner of a house assessed at $350,000 with an 10 mil levy is subject to pay approximately $350.00 for that year for the service provided by the GDSD.

 This amount is billed to property owners on their property tax statements sent at the end of each year by the City of New Orleans.
-Payments are due by February 1 each year or penalties are assessed.
+Payments are due by February 1 each year or penalties are assessed by the City.

 An assessment on all properties within the District allows all homeowners benefitting from the 24 hour patrol services to pay for the service rather than a few homeowners paying for all neighbors to receive the service as in many other neighborhoods that have a voluntary memberships to pay for patrol.
 It also allows for steady income which in turn allows for steady patrols throughout the day, week and year, a big deterrent in crimes for the area.